floledermann/stimsrv/README.md

 - Implemented in JavaScript, leveraging a modern, function-based programming style and supporting seamless transition from server to client code.
 - Distributed experiments with multiple devices fulfilling different roles.
 For example, stimulus presentation can be performed by a desktop computer and participant feedback can be entered on a tablet connected by WiFi.
 - Central control of experiment state and unidirectional data flow ensure deterministic experiment behaviour even in complex, distributed settings.
-- Provides utilities that help to develop new experiment tasks with very little code, allowing researchers to focus on the core functionality (e.g. rendering the stimulus).
+- Provides utilities that help to develop new experiment tasks with very little code, allowing researchers to focus on the core functionality (e.g. rendering the stimulus, order of stimuli etc.).
 - Timestamp synchronization between multiple clients accomplishes temporal precision of a few milliseconds in local WiFi networks.
-- Adaption of experiments to the device context, e.g. converting real-world measurements (millimeters, angular arcs) into appropriate pixel values depending on display resolution and viewing distance.
+- Adaption of experiments to the device context, e.g. converting real-world measurements (millimeters, angular arcs) into appropriate pixel values depending on device-specific configuration of display resolution and viewing distance.
 - Follows the design principle of “Simple things should be simple, complex things should be possible.”
 (Alan Kay)

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the [stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template).